Chandhra2004/Product-of-n-numbers/README.md

 # Product-of-n-numbers
-it return The Product of given Numbers
+### The products of given numbers can be done using product function available in math library